 At Wells, I traveled all over the country as a National Sales Trainer, teaching the best sales habits and techniques to thousands of sales professional every year.
 In 2005, I moved from the classroom to the field where I spent 3 years as a top producing Branch Manager.

 I have been perfecting my sales techniques for the last 15+ years, working with sales professionals in all 50 states.
 Becoming a full-time sales coach and consultant in 2011 was a no-brainer for me.
 Now I spend roughly half of my work hours coaching and consulting and I (gladly!) spend the other half selling.
 I’ve found my ideal job.

 Sales is in my blood.
 I love the art of the sale and I love sharing techniques with others.
 I believe that sales is an honorable profession and I truly take it as a compliment when someone tells me I’m persistent because… yes, yes I am.

-I have been married to my husband, Shane for 12 years and I have a 19-year-old stepson.
+I have been married to my husband, Shane for 14 years and I have a 21-year-old stepson.
 We currently live in Nashville, Tennessee and we travel several times a year to my home state of Minnesota and Shane’s home state of Oklahoma.
-We also spend time in Florida and North Carolina regularly.
 This gives me the opportunity to meet with my clients (and prospects) in these states and every state in between.
 I love my life on the road, especially if it brings me to a new beach for my morning run!

 Got questions or want additional info?
 Please feel free to email me, call (or text) me at 612-366-4822, or fill out the contact form below and I will get back to you as soon as I can.